 Key components of effective documentation

 Effective documentation is clear, concise, and well-organized.
-It typically includes:
+Essential components include:

-• Code comments: Inline explanations within the codebase, clarifying complex logic or decisions.
+- Code comments: Inline explanations of complex logic and design decisions

 Types of software documentation